-A dressage-bred horse called Gary who nearly died as a foal has qualified for the Pan Am Games, having fallen in love with his new rider and been “kidnapped” for eventing.
+A dressage-bred horse affectionately known as Gary who nearly died as a foal has helped Brazil qualify for the Tokyo Olympics at the Pan Am Games, after being “kidnapped” for eventing.

 Anna told H&H Gary’s story was “born entirely of goodwill”, and that he was named for fellow rider Gary Williams.